malbit/arqma-mq/README.md

 A common pattern is one where a single thread suddenly has some work that can be be parallelized.
 You could employ some blocking, locking, mutex + condition variable monstrosity, but you shouldn't.

-Instead LokiMQ provides a mechanism for this by allowing you to submit a batch of jobs with a completion callback.
+Instead ArqmaMQ provides a mechanism for this by allowing you to submit a batch of jobs with a completion callback.
 All jobs will be queued and, when the last one finishes, the finalization callback will be queued to continue with the task.